Rakile/deforumation/README.md

 You may also set any strength value or other values in beforehand.

 Now that this is done, push the "Generate" button in the Deforum extention.
-You may now play around with all the values (PANNING, ROTATING, TILTING, ZOOM, Strength Value and of course Prompts) as deforum keeps generating images and applying the new values.
+You may now play around with all the values (Panning, Rotating, Tilting, Zoom, Strength Value, CFG value, Sample steps, and of course Prompts, positive and negative) as deforum keeps generating images and applying the new values.

-You can also pause the rendering, look at the current image, rewind or forward in your creation, and resume at any given point.

 ![img](github_images/output.gif)